DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/25 Column Reordering/10 API.md

 ---

-The **visibleIndex** option can also be changed at runtime to reorder columns regardless of the way you configured them.
+The **visibleIndex** property can also be changed at runtime to reorder columns regardless of the way you configured them.
 For this, call the [columnOption(id, optionName, optionValue)](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/columnOption(id_optionName_optionValue).md '/Documentation/ApiReference/UI_Components/dxTreeList/Methods/#columnOptionid_optionName_optionValue') method.
 The following code swaps the second and first column:

 ---
 ##### jQuery